LogtalkDotOrg/logtalk3/manuals/sources/devtools/diagrams.rst

 cross-referencing diagrams, missing entities can result in incomplete diagrams.

+When generating entity predicate call cross-reference diagrams, caller nodes are not created for auxiliary predicates.
+For example, if the ``meta_compiler`` library is used to optimize meta-predicates calls, the diagrams may show predicates that are not apparently called by any other predicate when the callers are from the optimized meta-predicate goals (which are called via library generated auxiliary predicates).
+A workaround in this case would be creating a dedicated loader file that doesn't load (and apply) the ``meta_compiler`` library when generating the diagrams.

 The zoom icons, ``zoom.png`` and ``zoom.svg`` have been designed by Xinh
 Studio: